 1. Clearing Weeds and Remove Loose Asphalt from areas that are broken up

 If you have a whipper-snipper/weed whacker you can get a lot of the grass off the edges to expose the whole asphalt surface.
 It is critically important to try and get all weeds including roots off and out of the driveway.
 Use a stiff broom to remove this dirt and debris off the driveway.
-If you have an electric or gas powered blower you can use that as well – you will find that you will save time with the “Blower”.
-You can rent blowers or as I have done bought the 9 HP Billy Goat Gas Blower from Asphalt Kingdom.
+If you have an electric or gas powered blower you can use that as well – you will find that you will save time with the Blower.
+You can rent blowers or buy a gas-powered blower online.

 Remove loose material from the edges of small potholes and large cracks.
 Use a large screw driver, wire brush, water from a hose or the blower that you originally used above to clean the dust and debris off the surface.